aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 All fortunes are wrong except this one.

-Last update: Sat Jun 13 08:14:33 2026
+Last update: Sun Jun 14 08:35:30 2026

 ### Let's play! 🎮